Advertisements

 A Turtle the Size of a Car!

 More than 6 million years ago, giant turtles roamed the earth.
-It wasn't until 2020 that scientists finally found and identified their remains.
+It wasn't until 2020 that scientists finally found their remains.
 Read more.

 April Fish!